samvera-deprecated/hydra/CONTRIBUTING.md

 We want your help to make Project Hydra great.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

+## Code of Conduct

+The Hydra community is dedicated to providing a welcoming and positive experience for all its members, whether they are at a formal gathering, in a social setting, or taking part in activities online.
+Please see our [Code of Conduct](https://wiki.duraspace.org/display/hydra/Code+of+Conduct) for more information.

 ## Hydra Project Intellectual Property Licensing and Ownership

 All code contributors must have an Individual Contributor License Agreement (iCLA) on file with the Hydra Project Steering Group.